nth-chile/gagesalzano2/src/_projects/Deskpass.md

   />
 </div>

-<p class="bg">The connecting line referenced the desk symbol and stretched for various needs.
-It was used across all collateral from videos to documentation.</p>
+<p class="bg">The “connecting line” motif was inspired by the symbol and references how the service connects people to workspace.
+It was a theme used across video, print and web.</p>

 {{slide['end']}}